lmvdz/tpu-client/README.md

 # TPU Client

-Send transactions straight to the TPU Leaders
+Send transactions straight to the TPU Leaders.
+This is a port of solana's rust tpu_client

 # Building from Source